burst-apps-team/burst-wiki/docs/en/cip.md

 Abstract
 --------

-A (Burst)Coin or Capability Improvement Proposal (CIP) is a design document providing information to the Burstcoin community, or describing a new feature for Burstcoin or its processes or environment.
+A (Burst)Coin or Capability Improvement Proposal (CIP) is a document providing information to the Burstcoin community, or describing a new feature for Burstcoin, its processes or environment.
 The CIP should provide a concise technical specification of the feature and a rationale for the feature.

 We intend CIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Burstcoin.
 The CIP author is responsible for building consensus within the community and documenting dissenting opinions.